How to stay on time at online meetings

 A variation

-Sometimes when I run a fishbowl in person there are many who want to speak.
+Sometimes when I run a fishbowl in person many want to speak.
 I have them queue up in a short line at the side of the chairs.
 That provides feedback to the folks in the chairs that maybe it’s time to give someone else a turn!

 Similarly, you can use Zoom’s text chat to queue up people who wish to enter the fishbowl.
 This allows: